Maluscat/argon-parser/README.md

 ```
 -> `Argon is pretty nice`
 ### Adding custom flags: `addFlag(name, callback(value)[, raw])`
-From version 1.3.0, there's a special system to modify values with short-hand functions, called _flags_, directly inside the to-be-parsed string (See below for more info).
+From **version 1.3.0**, there's a special system to modify values with short-hand functions, called _flags_, directly inside the to-be-parsed string (See below for more info).<br>
 The function `addFlag` of the argon object may be used to add custom flags to argon:
-- `name` (String || Array<String>) defines the name or names of the function.
+- `name` (_String || Array<String>_) defines the name or names of the function.
 It is either a single string or an array of strings to define multiple names which all refer to the same function
-- `callback` (Function) is the function executed on a value.
+- `callback` (_Function_) is the function associated with the flag name/names.
 It is defined as a function reference (anonymous function or named function without parentheses).
-The only parameter is the string value the flag is called on and the function ideally returns a modified value (But it can be omitted, then the value won't change)
+The only parameter is the string value the flag is called on.
+The function ideally returns a modified value (But it can be omitted, then the value won't change)
-- `raw` (Boolean) defines whether the flag should negate the Automatic kebab-case which is applied to the value during the flag handling process
+- `raw` (_Boolean_) defines whether the flag should negate the automatic kebab-case which is applied to the value during the flag handling process
 ### Internal properties
 Two additional properties are stored in the main object which have no relevancy to the user, but are very helpful for developing and maybe other devs want to look into Argon a bit deeper
 - `rgx`: An object containing every final [Regular Expression](https://www.regular-expressions.info/) used for parsing